shanemileham/shanemileham.github.io/_kb/learn/storytelling.md

 ## Storytelling Overview

-"In the end we're all stories" - Dr who River
+"We're all stories in the end.
+Just make it a good one." -River Song

 Anything can be a story.
 But it should be a story that we want to tell, or a story that someone wants to hear.
 Often we want it to be both and at scale.

 What kind of stories do you want to tell?
 Depends on your intention.
-Could be self-focused
-- Ego - tell something cool you did
-- ...
+Some reasons are:
+- Telling it makes you feel good
+- You want to convey information
+- You want to evoke emotion

 Or someone might gain something from listening to a story
 - Realize something similar going on in their life and learn